 - Will a test that I create in English run without modification and without creating duplicate tests in another language like French or Japanese?

-- Can a single test run without modification or creation of additional tests across PC, Mac, and mobile users on several different browsers?
+- Can a single test run without modifying or creating additional tests across PC, Mac, and mobile users on several browsers?

-- Can a test be used to validate field visibility and accessibility based on user permissions for several profiles/permission sets without modification and without creating additional tests?
+- Can a test validate field visibility and accessibility based on user permissions for several profiles/permission sets without modification or creating additional tests?

 - Can a test created in the development environment run without modification and without creating additional tests in the validation or production environments?